Fatty Liver: Foods to Avoid or Stop Eating

 2. Highly processed foods

 Processed foods, although delicious and easy to eat, are also extremely bad for your overall health and especially for your liver.
-These highly processed foods are usually very high in fat or sugar too, making them real bombs for our liver.
+These ultra processed foods are usually very high in fat or sugar too, making them real bombs for our liver.

 Basically, if it comes in a bag, it’s bad for you (this is a slight exaggeration, of course, but proves a point!)
 If there are 40 ingredients on the list, it’s bad for you.